Peetzie/socialdata/docs/Predictions/predict.md

 The correlation heatmap gives some information about what features are correlated.
 The highest correlation around 0.9 is found between `poor_physical_health_days` and `poor_mental_health_days`.
 These features are self surveyed from citizens, which means that people could tend to say that a poor physical health day is also a poor mental health day.
 It seems that the numbers correlate at least.
 Another high correlating factor is the `smoking` together with `Potential_Life_Lost_Rate` aswell as the two previous features, `poor_physical_health_days` and `poor_mental_health_days`.
 It seems that in counties where a great percentage of the adult population smoke, they also seem to lose potential years of life aswell as their amount of poor mental and physical health days increase. `smoking` could seem to be a great indicator of the unhealthy counties

+** Test data and initial results **

+Since the model needs some training and test data, we decided to split our test set to be 3 states (this gives us some nicer plots instead of spread out counties across the US).
+We choose a west-coast (Oregon), midderteranin (Oklahoma) and east-coast (Pennsylvania) state, to see if the prediction differs accros the US.

 The confusion matrix was computed as seen below.